Bhaktha Sabari

 Bhaktha Sabari is a 1960 Indian film directed by Ch.
 Narayanamoorthi based on a screenplay by K. M. Govindarajan.
-A Tamil-Telugu-Kannada trilingual (with the lattermost version titled as Bhakte Shabari), the film was produced by P. R. Naidu under the banner of Sugibava Productions. and A.S.R Reddy The film stars Ashokan, Pandari Bai, V. Nagayya, and L. Vijayalakshmi.
-The film features original songs composed by Pendyala Nageswara Rao, with cinematography by K. V. S. Reddy.
-The film was supposed to be Sobhan Babu's debut film, but Daiva Balam (1959), was released earlier at the box office.
+A Tamil-Telugu-Kannada trilingual (with the lattermost version titled as Bhakte Shabari), the film was produced by P. R. Naidu under the banner of Sugibava Productions and A.S.R.
+Reddy.
+The film stars Ashokan, Pandari Bai, V. Nagayya, and L. Vijayalakshmi.
+It features music composed by Pendyala Nageswara Rao, with cinematography by K. V. S. Reddy.
+The film was supposed to be Sobhan Babu's debut film, but Daiva Balam (1959) was released earlier at the box office.